LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/typescript/functions.rst

 =======================

 When creating functions in TypeScript, we have many of the same options as in JavaScript.
-We can make anonymous functions, give it a different number of parameters and so on.
+We can make anonymous functions, give them a different number of parameters, and so on.
-However, when working with functions in TypeScript, we have to keep *type* in mind.
+However, when working with functions in TypeScript, we have to keep *data types* in mind.

 Declaring Functions
 -------------------